-Growth within the LSDS is estimated to be 1,772 dwelling units, which assumes 760 units in Lakewood Landing and 962 new units from residential growth in the rest of the of the subarea over a 20-year period.
-Employment capacity would include 1,105 new jobs, plus 171 jobs for Lakewood Landing.1 This complements the growth anticipated for the city center in the Lakewood Downtown Plan which planned for about 2,257 dwelling units and 7,369 jobs over roughly the same time period.
+Net residential Ggrowth within the LSDS is estimated to be 1,772 dwelling units, which assumes 760 units in Lakewood Landing and 962 new units from residential growth in the rest of the of the subarea over a 20-year period.
+Employment capacity would include 1,105 new jobs, plus 171 jobs for Lakewood Landing.
+This complements the growth anticipated for the city center in the Lakewood Downtown Subarea Plan, which plangned for about 2,257 dwelling units and 7,369 jobs over roughly the same time period.